 CPRE is a leading voice in the campaign against excessive light pollution caused by streetlights, flood lights and security lighting, making our starry skies ever harder to find.
 Light at night can disrupt natural patterns of behaviour in both humans and wildlife, having a negative impact on our wellbeing and the natural world around us.

-We have a fantastic article about street lighting from a leading lighting engineer in our next Ways of Seeing Magazine – out in January 2020.
+We have a fantastic article about street lighting from leading lighting engineer Dan Lister and a story about stargazing in our Winter 2020 issue of our Ways of Seeing magazine.

 The WYAS run fantastic talks and events for adults and young astronomers.